ErikEJ/erikej.github.io/_drafts/2026-04-xx-sqlprojects-rule-manager.md

 From the dialog you can:

 - **Enable or disable code analysis on build** — a checkbox at the top controls whether analysis runs as part of your build
+- **Install community analyzers** - If these packages, that add more than 130 additional rules, are not present, add them to the project.
 - **Search for rules** — find rules by ID, description, or category using the search box
 - **Filter by severity** — quickly see which rules are configured as errors vs. warnings
 - **Enable or disable individual rules** — toggle rules with checkboxes